This webpage is part of a series about copyright and course materials. The other three webpages in the series cover:

 Some options for including copyrighted materials, such as images, in your lecture slides without having to acquire copyright permission include:

-• using material that you have created for which you own the copyright (e.g., material that you have created and have not transferred copyright to a publisher);
+- using material that you have created for which you own the copyright (that is, material that you have created and have not transferred copyright to a publisher);

 It is important that access to the material is limited to the students enrolled in the course.
 If you need to use material outside of the options listed above, you must seek express permission from the copyright owner to distribute the content.
 Please keep a copy of any permissions that you receive.